-The use of any form of restraint, other than those techniques taught through participation in the ACES Systematic Support and Intervention Safety Training (ASSIST), is prohibited.
+The use of any form of restraint, other than those techniques taught through participation in the ACES Systematic Safety Intervention Strategy Training (ASSIST), is prohibited.
 In all situations, even those that become physically violent, it is the intent of ACES to provide the best possible care, welfare, safety and security for students, staff and property.
 Whenever possible, attempts will be made to prevent or defuse potentially assaultive or dangerous behavior through the use of early intervention strategies.
-The ACES Systematic Support and Intervention Safety Training (ASSIST) consists of "non-harmful restraint techniques to safely control an individual until he/she can regain control of his/her own behavior".
-Safe, approved physical restraint can be used to prevent immediate or imminent injury to the student, others or ACES property, after all other verbal and nonverbal strategies have been attempted.
+ASSIST consists of "non-harmful restraint techniques to safely control an individual until the student can regain control of their own behavior".
+Safe, approved physical restraint can be used to prevent immediate or imminent injury to the student or others, after all other verbal and nonverbal strategies have been attempted.